Care + Counseling Center

 Overall Wellness

-- Journal: Writing down how you feel each day is a good way to look back from one day to the next to see how you’re doing.
+• Journal: Writing down how you feel each day is a good way to look back from one day to the next to see how you’re doing.
 Be honest with yourself and write down the things you’re struggling with or enjoying each day.
 If you’re able to, pinpoint the cause of those feelings.
 This will help make you more aware of what negative thoughts you are giving too much energy to, or conversely, point you towards doing the things that bring you joy more often.

-- Be Still: How many times do you simply stop, close your eyes, and be silent during the day?
+• Be Still: How many times do you simply stop, close your eyes, and be silent during the day?
 Better yet, how many times have you done that and focused on your breathing?
-As you do you’ll notice some things.
+As you do, you’ll notice some things.
 Some days you may find your breathing calm and easy, while other times it may seem like it’s harder to catch your breath.
 Take the time to stop.
 Close your eyes.
 Focus on just breathing in and out.
 Allow yourself to relax, and let this be a moment to recognize how you’re feeling.

 I believe mental and spiritual sharpness go hand in hand.
 While you can keep them separate, I prefer to put them together because staying mentally sharp can help us be more in tune to where we are in our walk with Christ.
 At the same time, when we’re staying close to Christ, we will often find ourselves in a better state mentally.
 Here are some ways to stay mentally and spiritually sharp.

-- Breathe: Using simple breathing techniques can help us to settle our hearts and minds when we’re anxious.
+• Breathe: Using simple breathing techniques can help us to settle our hearts and minds when we’re anxious.
 Breathe slowly in through your nose, if you can, and then slowly out through your mouth.
 Do this for a minute and re-evaluate how you feel.

-- Worship (Sing): How you ever taken the opportunity to sing praises to the Lord on your own?
+• Worship (Sing): Have you ever taken the opportunity to sing praises to the Lord on your own?
 Singing in corporate worship is great, but you can also sing praises to God by yourself.
 Turn on your favorite worship songs and crank up the volume.
 Sing, dance and praise like no one’s watching but God!
 I find myself doing this even more when I’m stressed out about something.
 It’s a great way to resettle my mind on the truth of who God is in my life.

-- Read: Open your Bible and spend time in God’s Word.
+• Read: Open your Bible and spend time in God’s Word.
 We can connect with Him in prayer, but we can also connect with Him through Scripture.
 If you don’t know where to start, I’d recommend the Gospel of John.

-- Exercise: This is going to look different for everyone.
+• Exercise: This is going to look different for everyone.
 As stated above, know your person fitness level, be aware of your environment, and don’t push yourself beyond your limits.

-- Walking, running, push ups, sit ups, squats, and lunges are all ways you can exercise at home without any equipment.
+• Walking, running, push ups, sit ups, squats, and lunges are all ways you can exercise at home without any equipment.

-- Think outside the box, search for ways to exercise through online classes, or order easy equipment like resistance bands.
+• Think outside the box, search for ways to exercise through online classes, or order easy equipment like resistance bands.

-If you find yourself struggling, get help.
-Don’t be afraid to reach out.
-If there’s something we can do as a church, please contact us and let us know by calling the church offices at 813.661.3696.
+If you find yourself struggling, don’t be afraid to reach out for help.
+If there’s something we can do as a church, contact us at 813.661.3696.
+In the event that our offices are closed, the system will instruct you on reaching a pastor on call.

 Brenton Shephard | Care & Counseling Pastor